Home Buying #Real Estate

 Toronto Housing Market Summary

-TREBB also reported a sales-to-new-listings ratio (SNLR) of 30%, indicating a buyers market in Toronto for April 2025.
+TREBB also reported a sales-to-new-listings ratio (SNLR) of 35%, indicating a Buyers in Toronto for July 2025.

 Best Mortgage Rates